 At McInnes Wilson Lawyers we seek to provide the best possible legal service.
-To achieve this, we may need to collect personal information about yourself and the circumstances surrounding your legal matter.
+To achieve this, we may need to collect personal information about you and the circumstances surrounding your legal matter.

 It is important for us to ensure you are confident that any personal information you provide to us is treated in the appropriate manner and with the appropriate degree of privacy.

-McInnes Wilson Lawyers offers expertise in all areas of law and the services we provide to you will dictate the types of personal information that may be necessary for us to collect.
+McInnes Wilson Lawyers offers expertise in many areas of law and the services we provide to you will dictate the types of personal information that may be necessary for us to collect.

 WHAT DOES "PERSONAL INFORMATION" MEAN?